LumKitty/VNyan-FollowCam/README.md

 Relative = Camera will follow you around, taking rotation into consideration.
 Use this if you always want a front view, or behind view
 Lerp: Increasing this will make the camera move faster in response to movements
 Min threshold: Movements below this value will cause no movement at all.
 Use this to prevent minor hip wiggles from moving the camera
+Static: This axis will ignore wherever the bone is and be relative to zero instead (i.e. between your feet).
+Recommended for the Y axis to reduce shaking

 Look at bone:
 The camera will always look at the selected bone, adjusted by the x/y/z values - A common use would be to look at hips + Z:1m to give